Zingawawoo/DivineDeparture/README.md

 ## License

-(Insert your license here — MIT, proprietary, etc.)
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ---

 ## Credits

-Divine Departure is developed by the Game Dev Society and contributors.
+Divine Departure is developed by the Game Development and Design Society and contributors.